Anthropology (ANTH)

 ANTH400 Cultural Analysis: Senior Capstone Seminar

-This seminar is required for all senior sociocultural anthropology majors who intend to write honors theses and is very strongly recommended for those writing senior essays.
-It is designed to enable students to pursue individual research projects in a group context and with attention to debates on the nature of anthropological interpretation.
-Each student gives a series of presentations on her or his own research project to the group; equally important is engaging with and offering constructive criticism of the projects presented by others.
+This seminar is for all senior anthropology majors who intend to write honors theses or senior essays.
+It is designed to enable students to pursue individual research projects in a group context, with attention to debates on the nature of anthropological interpretation.
+The seminar is structured as a workshop: each student gives a series of presentations on their own research project to the group; equally important is engaging with and offering constructive criticism of the projects presented by others.

 Offering: Host